 Should Franmil Reyes have made the main roster?

 What batting order would you suggest versus lefties and righties?

 Let us know in the forum below and if you make a compelling case we will adapt it in-game.
-We want every squad to be the best they possibly can be and appreciate your help fine-tuning the Indians for Eternal Baseball.
+We want every squad to be the best they possibly can be and appreciate your help fine-tuning the Guardians for Eternal Baseball.

-Visit Our Cleveland Indians Discussion Board
+Visit Our Cleveland Guardians Discussion Board

 Give your 2 cents on the composition of the roster!

-Cleveland Indians Resources & Page Photo Credits
+Cleveland Guardians Resources & Page Photo Credits